ASTR 1210 (O'Connell) Study Guide

 visitors to the inner Solar System.
 Here are some well-known bright

-during the 1986 passage confirms the dirty snowball model
+with Hally's during its 1986 passage confirms the dirty snowball

 The image of the nucleus of Halley's Comet at right, taken by the